collective/collective.cover/README.txt

     completely different and many things have become clearer.
 We are using some of the code, but we are going to replace old concepts with new ones.

+collective.panels
+    A new package that tries to solve a similar problem on a different way using portlets.
+We don't want to use portlets at all.

 Don't Panic
 -----------